Interview with John James Smith

 Description

-John Smith grew up near Corby surrounded by aerodromes so he was used to the sight of aircraft.
-He observed Lancaster aircraft practicing for the Dambusters raid over Eye Brook Reservoir.
+John Smith grew up near Corby, surrounded by aerodromes, so was used to the sight of aircraft.
+He observed Lancaster aircraft practising for the Dambusters raid over Eye Brook Reservoir.
 He also witnessed glider practice and was impressed by the sight of the Flying Fortresses flying overhead.
-He also witnessed the German aircraft flying overhead to bomb Coventry and witnessed a German aircraft shot down.
+John witnessed German aircraft flying overhead to bomb Coventry and witnessed a German aircraft being shot down.
 After the war he spent his National Service in the RAF at Church Lawford.

 Creator